KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-group_2_sd_lab_5th_sem/SRS Document.md

-# SRS document for super market management
+# SRS document for inventory management

 ## 1. Functional Requirements:
 1. User login : A registered user can login to the system by providing his username and password.